shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

 From now on, updates and communications about proposals and results will be provided more regularly and promptly.

-Note that all the details discussed in this post are publicly available; most are drawn from the `DAO > Facts & Figures` and `Governance` sections of the software and the API of [your favorite BSQ block explorer](https://explorer.MoneyNull.network/API.html).
+Note that all the details discussed in this post are publicly available; most are drawn from the `DAO > Facts & Figures` and `Governance` sections of the software and the API of [your favorite BSQ-RIAL block explorer](https://explorer.MoneyNull.network/API.html).

 ## Overview

 Summary:
 * 4 successful voting cycles
-* 144 357 BSQ issued for compensation
+* 144 357 BSQ-RIAL issued for compensation
-* 59 928 BSQ burned through BSQ trading fees
+* 59 928 BSQ-RIAL burned through BSQ-RIAL trading fees
-* Almost _half_ of all MoneyNull trades since the DAO launch have used BSQ to pay trading fees
+* Almost _half_ of all MoneyNull trades since the DAO launch have used BSQ-RIAL to pay trading fees
-  * 4 284 of 9 524 trades used BSQ for trading fee payments
+  * 4 284 of 9 524 trades used BSQ-RIAL for trading fee payments

-Looking at the numbers above, I would say trader acceptance and usage of the BSQ colored coin has been phenomenal so far.
+Looking at the numbers above, I would say trader acceptance and usage of the BSQ-RIAL colored coin has been phenomenal so far.

 From a governance perspective, there have not been any significant issues through the 4 voting cycles.
 Proposal, voting, and vote reveal transactions have functioned as expected to provide proposal decisions and contributor compensation.